 The best thing about using display ads is that it can be used with any topic.
 You need to worry even if there is no opportunity to promote products.
 Each niche has hundreds of low competition keywords that can be used to set up a site and start earning instantly.

 3. Easily acceptable

 Most of the ad networks accept applications easily unless you are in gambling, porn or related niche.
-There are lot of advertisers in the market who need to drive traffic to their blog or products, or service and for them using ads works very well.
+There are a lot of advertisers in the market who need to drive traffic to their blog or products, or service and for them using ads works very well.

 4. Lot of Advertisers

-There are lot of advertisers in the market apart from Just Google Adsense.
+There are a lot of advertisers in the market apart from Just Google Adsense.
 Even if you are not accepted in Google Adsense program, you can apply to Media.Net, Ezoic, Medivine, Monumetric to name a few.
-Each of them serve quality ads to the users and have net 30 days payment policy.
+Each of them serves quality ads to the users and have net 30 days payment policy.

 5. Works like a passive income